 “GOD LOVE YOU!!!!!
 (She crushes me to her bosom and kisses my cheek over and over) “THAT’S PEAT!!!
 THAT’S PEAT, DON’T YOU KNOW, THAT BROWN IN THE WATER, DOES YOU GOOD, IT’S GOOD FOR YOU, DON’T BE AFRAID, GO AHEAD AND DRINK IT, WE ALL DRINK IT, IT’S A TONIC, LIKE, PEAT!!!!
 GOD LOVE YOU, YOU BEAUTIFUL CHILD!!!!!!!!!”

 Aggie joined us at table, not eating but drinking more whiskey, talking, talking, talking, talking, talking.
 Doris sat with us too, but did most of the leaping up and down if anything for the table was needed.
-We were absolutely cracking up, we laughed so hard we could barely eat.
+We were absolutely cracking up…we laughed so hard we could barely eat.
 Aggie was very much enjoying her table.
-Chuckie stood in a kingly, but somehow expectant way, on a very deep, comfortable ledge right outside the dining room window and longingly watched us, beak pressed against the window and he turned his head back and forth as we passed plates as if a spectator at a tennis game.
+Chuckie stood in a kingly, expectant way, on a very deep, comfortable ledge right outside the dining room window and longingly watched us, beak pressed against the window, and turned his head back and forth as we passed plates as if a spectator at a tennis game.
 On this night, we were thankfully spared fried fish, potatoes, and peas or carrots.
 I can’t remember what the dish was but it was not that.

 Between Aggie’s antics, passing tomatoes, and me trying to spread the revolting fake pink pie around without getting caught, we giggled until we almost wet ourselves.
 Then there was Prince the dog, a little black and white terrier, who sat faithfully by Aggie’s side all night and followed her everywhere.
 When Aggie decided one of us needed something she would sprint like a cutting horse around the table to push more food on her subject, and Prince would sprint right behind her.
 It was like bedlam, with the machine gun talking and the peacock screeching outside and Doris coming in and out, and Aggie and Prince jetting around the table.
 We went to bed with our stomach muscles hurting and our faces hurting from laughing, and from our different rooms, because the walls were apparently literally made of cardboard, you could hear giggles start and then we’d all get going.
 I think we were near hysteria from riding in the rain for 5 days.